fireinrain/github-trending/TrendsHist.md

 ## Python

+* 【2025-04-12】[yeongpin / cursor-free-vip](https://github.com/yeongpin/cursor-free-vip) - [Support 0.48.x]（Reset Cursor AI MachineID & Auto Sign Up / In & Bypass Higher Token Limit）自动注册 Cursor Ai ，自动重置机器ID ， 免费升级使用Pro功能: You've reached your trial request limit. / Too many free trial accounts used on this machine.
+Please upgrade to pro.
+We have this limit in place to prevent abuse.
+Please let us know if you believe this is a mistake.
+* 【2025-04-12】[crestalnetwork / intentkit](https://github.com/crestalnetwork/intentkit) - An open and fair framework for everyone to build AI agents equipped with powerful skills  Launch your agent, improve the world, your wallet, or both!
+* 【2025-04-12】[huggingface / smolagents](https://github.com/huggingface/smolagents) - 🤗 smolagents: a barebones library for agents that think in python code
 * 【2025-04-10】[marketcalls / openalgo](https://github.com/marketcalls/openalgo) - Open Source Algo Trading Platform for Everyone
 * 【2025-04-09】[jwohlwend / boltz](https://github.com/jwohlwend/boltz) - Official repository for the Boltz\-1 biomolecular interaction model
 * 【2025-04-09】[zhenxun-org / zhenxun_bot](https://github.com/zhenxun-org/zhenxun_bot) - 基于 Nonebot2 开发，非常可爱的绪山真寻bot